Is It Good to Take a Shower Everyday?

 Make You Dirty

 The best way to stay clean is to shower or bath.
-Your skin will cover with dirt, impurities, and pollutant if you don’t do it for a long time.
+Your skin will be covered with dirt, impurities, and pollutants if you don’t do it for a long time.
 Besides the dead skin cells cover your topmost skin layer.
 All these combined give you a dull and dirty look.
-Colored and patchy areas and scaly skin are common to the people who don’t take shower over a week.
+Colored and patchy areas and scaly skin are common to people who don’t take a shower for over a week.

 Formation of Acne